 Samsara Deluxe Review

-Nintendo SwitchAlso available on Android, Apple Mac, Nintendo Switch, iPhone and Microsoft Xbox One
+Reviewed on Nintendo SwitchAlso available on Android, Apple Mac, Nintendo Switch, iPhone and Microsoft Xbox One

 Samsara is a hand drawn puzzler which aims to challenge and delight players with eerie yet enchanting visuals and gravity-bending puzzles.
 The game encourages the player to use ingenuity to create safe passage for game’s protagonist, requiring the careful placement of blocks of various shapes and sizes.
 As with many puzzle games, Samsara’s stages often frustrate and lead to joyous epiphanies in equal measure.
 The game provides maximum enjoyment when mechanics learned throughout feel like tools to be wielded in whatever you deem necessary.
 Unfortunately, Samsara doesn’t always nail this feeling.

 The game follows a small child named Zee, who finds themselves trapped in a set of strange realms after over-enthusiastically chasing a squirrel into a wormhole.
 Zee must tackle challenges on their own plane and on a reflected version which exists below, presenting its own challenges.
 As the game moves on, Zee traverses into more unusual settings.
 From realm to realm the ante is upped on mystifying visuals, invoking elements of the darker side of Alice in Wonderland.
 Later the dark reflection of Zee’s reality manifests itself in a shadow child who must be guided through the wondrous realms along with Zee.